-The first thing that grabs your attention about Amy Montgomery (apart from her Bohemian look) is her raw and beautiful voice, honed from relentless busking across her native Emerald Isle.
-At 20 years of age, she is already a musical force of nature, performing with great intensity on both guitar and keyboards.
+Amy Montgomery is an Irish native and is based out of Belfast.
+The first thing that grabs your attention about this Irish songstress (apart from the Bohemian look) is her raw and beautiful voice honed from relentless busking across her homeland.
+At just 20 years of age, she is already a musical force of nature, performing with great intensity on both guitar and keyboards.

-Her vocal style channels the spirit of Janis Joplin and Grace Slick but with very modern attiude and spiritual elements in tow.
+Her vocal style channels the spirit of Janis Joplin and Grace Slick but with a very modern attitude and spiritual elements in tow.
 Performing bare footed, adorned in war paint and flamboyantly designed stage outfits, she presents a fearless and confident persona both as a performer and singer.